Guns or GPS Units?:

 How should African protected areas combat the ivory poaching crisis?

-After discovering yet another poached elephant, Josh Perrett, manager of Mugie Conservancy in Kenya, and a group of stakeholders try to decide what policy to implement in order to address the ivory poaching epidemic.
+In this case, a group of stakeholders deliberates to decide what policy to implement in order to address the ivory poaching epidemic in Kenya.

 Javascript is required to use Gala.